netingweb/atlas-headless-crm/README.md

 ## 📖 Introduction

-CRM Atlas is a modern and flexible CRM platform designed to be completely **headless**, **multi-tenant**, and ready for integration with AI assistants via the Model Context Protocol (MCP).
+Atlas CRM Headless is a modern and flexible CRM platform designed to be completely **headless**, **multi-tenant**, and ready for integration with AI assistants via the Model Context Protocol (MCP).

-### What is CRM Atlas?
+### What is Atlas CRM Headless?

-CRM Atlas is a headless CRM system that completely separates business logic from the user interface, allowing you to build any type of frontend (web, mobile, desktop) using the same powerful and flexible API.
-Unlike traditional CRMs, CRM Atlas is designed to be:
+Atlas CRM Headless is a headless CRM system that completely separates business logic from the user interface, allowing you to build any type of frontend (web, mobile, desktop) using the same powerful and flexible API.
+Unlike traditional CRMs, Atlas CRM Headless is designed to be:

 - **API-first**: All functionality is accessible via REST API, enabling integrations with any technology
 - **Multi-tenant & Multi-unit**: Native support for complex organizations with multiple divisions and operational units